GogoHarry/superstore_sales_analysis/README.md

 - Increase Phones inventory by 25% ahead of Q4
 - Create bundled offers combining Phones with Accessories
 - Expand the Chairs product line with premium options
-- Negotiate better vendor terms for top 5 sub-categories
+- Negotiate better vendor terms for the top 5 sub-categories

 **Expected Impact**: $150K+ additional revenue in high-margin products